Collaborative editing: Overview

 The typing might be organized by dividing the writing into sub-tasks assigned to each group member, with the first part of the tasks done before the next parts, or they might work together on each task.
 The writing is planned, written, and revised, and more than one person is involved in at least one of those steps.
 Usually, discussions about the document's structure and context involve the entire group.

 Most usually, it is applied to textual documents or programmatic source code.
 Such asynchronous (non-simultaneous) contributions are very efficient in time, as group members need not assemble in order to work together.
 Generally, managing such work requires software; the most common tools for editing documents are wikis, and those for programming, version control systems.
 Most word processors are also capable of recording changes; this allows editors to work on the same document while automatically clearly labeling who contributed what changes.
-New writing environments such as Google Docs provide collaborative writing/editing functionalities with revision control, synchronous/asynchronous editing.
+New writing environments such as Google Docs, CryptPad or Euro-Office provide collaborative writing/editing functionalities with revision control, synchronous/asynchronous editing.

+Real-time collaborative editing in CryptPad, with the comments section open where users can chat.

 Wikipedia is an example of an open collaborative editing project on a large scale, which can be both good and bad.
 Because of the large contributions by the public, Wikipedia has one of the widest ranges of material in the world.
 Editing disagreements may devolve to content and conduct disputes on Wikipedia.
 Open access also leads to online 'graffiti', in which members of the public can submit incorrect information or random rubbish, sometimes referred to as vandalism.
 Collaborative writing can lead to projects that are richer and more complex than those produced by individuals.
 Many learning communities include one or more collaborative assignments.
 However, writing with others also makes the writing task more complex.
 There is an increasing amount of research literature investigating how collaborative writing can improve learning experiences.
 Correct access management systems can prevent duplicated information.
 Access management systems require access to a server, often online.
 Online collaboration can be more difficult due to issues such as time zones.